smaiti7/smaiti7.github.io/_pages/about.md

   - /about.html
 ---

-👨‍💻🧬 I am a Ph.D. graduate student in Computational Chemistry from Arizona State University.
-My graduation will be in May, 2024.
+👨‍💻🧬 I am a Ph.D. graduate student in Computational Chemistry from Dr. Matthias Heyden's research group at Arizona State University.
+I am set to graduate in May 2024.

-🧪
+🧪  My research focuses on the application of classical molecular dynamics simulations and umbrella sampling to investigate solvation and free energies, specifically folding and binding, of intrinsically disordered proteins (IDPs).

+🔭  My future research interest now extends to computational drug design, integrating my expertise in enhanced sampling, molecular dynamics simulations, and data analysis to explore new challenges and innovate methods.

+💻📚 I am also eager to explore the use of machine learning techniques to streamline the drug discovery process and boost the research and development efforts in the pharmaceutical sector.

 A data-driven personal website
 ======